Knowledge and Language Computing Laboratory

 Computationally Modelling Human Knowledge and Language

-Knowledge and Language Computing Laboratory (KALC Lab) aims at developing computational models of human knowledge and language and apply them to various real-world problems.
+Knowledge and Language Computing Laboratory (KaLC Lab) aims at developing computational models of human knowledge and language and apply them to various real-world problems.

 Target: Domain Specific Knowledge